-While you may have made it outside, kids in tow, for your daily "iso walk", or your may have even done a home workout each day, for the past 13 weeks, you haven’t been able to step foot inside a gym.
+While you may have made it outside, kids in tow, for your daily “iso walk”, or your may have even done a home workout each day, you haven’t been able to step foot inside a gym.
 And that’s a long time to have off!
 Things will have changed—some out of necessity and some because your instructors have taken the opportunity to reinvigorate their business.

 Your post-iso return to the gym or your favourite group fitness class is going to be just like being a beginner all over again.
 It’s going to be great to see everyone again, but you may be feeling nervous about what it will all be like.
 Or maybe you’re a beginner?
 Maybe you’d like to start attending the gym once their doors fly back open.
 Either way, these tips are designed to help you have a great time at your first session back.

 This is especially important if you’re pregnant or have just given birth.
 Check with your GP to see if there are any health concerns that you may be unaware of that need to be taken into consideration before you start or start back.